 Tonkatsu Pork Recipe \\ PassTheSushi.com

-If you're wondering why I put this post in the Quick Dinner Fixins category, it's because it really does come together quickly.
-There is a little thinking ahead and prep work that you will need to do, like making the sauce and breading the pork ahead of time, but it comes together in less than 5 minutes once you are actually ready for supper.
+This traditional Japanese dish comes together in 30 minutes and uses simple ingredients.
+There is a little thinking ahead and prep work that you will need to do, like making the homemade tonkatsu sauce and breading the pork ahead of time, but it comes together in less than 5 minutes once you are actually ready for dinner.

 Tonkatsu Pork Recipe \\ PassTheSushi.com